carbon1911/carbon1911.github.io/portfolio/faq/faq-music-video/_posts/2023-11-03-faq-music-video.markdown

 The Update part turned out to be, similar to View, represented by a `Tickable` interface with a single `tick` method.
 You can place any code in the `tick` method, especially you're allowed to use a code which changes the state of some `Model` member, or would return a new `record` with an updated state, unfortunately, `record`s were not supported in Processing 4.2.

+# Chapter 3 or 2.1

+This had happened before the release of the video, but the idea was finished only after the release.
+Since the Transformation idea had happened before the release, I did not want to place it in the 2nd chapter.
+On the other hand, I'm not sure if this topic deserves its own chapter.

+# Transformation

+In Processing, you can use multiple canvases to draw to.
+You can apply various styles (line color, line width, ellipse drawing mode and more) or transformations (rotation, skew, translation, ...) to each canvas.
+As the number of the objects in the scene, all of which use different sequence of styles/transformations to draw, grow, it becomes more difficult to keep track of the canvas drawing state.

 # GDocs

 1. ✅music video development process (till release)